SharkUncle/deep-abyss/README.md

 ## The content:

 - Gophish test on localhost: install and test a local phishing campaign.
-- Cheat sheet for CTF.
+- Just another Cheat sheet for CTF.